 And, importantly, when you are in a subject-reflexive state, it is immediately obvious that you are the subject of that state.
 Why?
 Well, because Peacocke built that into his notion of subject-reflexive states.

-So when you remember looking in a mirror, it’s immediately obvious that you are the one looking into the mirror (as opposed to, say, the person walking behind the mirror).
+So when you remember that time that you were looking in a mirror, it’s immediately obvious that you are the one looking into the mirror (as opposed to, say, some other person in that memory).

 There is a sense in which you know that you are thinking of yourself in a subject reflexive state.
 It’s obvious.
 But are you aware that you are thinking of yourself?
 No. At least not necessarily.
 That might sound weird, so allow me to explain.